bitmark-inc/docs/pages/essentials/installation.md

 ### Install the Bitmark wallet for payment

-In the Bitmark Property Systen, only the first bitmark issuance of a registered data is free of charge.
+In the Bitmark Property System, only the first bitmark issuance of a registered data is free of charge.
 All the other transactions require transaction fees.
 Bitmark transaction fees can be paid in either Bitcoin (BTC) or Litecoin (LTC) cryptocurrencies.
 Because common wallets do not support attaching the Bitmark blockchain payment identifier to the BTC/LTC transactions, Bitmark provides an app called the Bitmark Wallet to pay for Bitmark transactions that come from the Bitmark CLI.

 The main actions required to use the Bitmark wallet are: